quicwg/base-drafts/draft-ietf-quic-transport.md

 type.
 In this state, endpoints can send MAX_STREAM_DATA and MUST observe the value advertised by its receiving peer (see {{flow-control}}).

+Opening a stream causes all lower-numbered streams in the same direction to become open.
+Thus, opening an odd-numbered stream causes all "idle", odd-numbered streams with a lower identifier to become open and the same applies to even numbered streams.
+Endpoints open streams in increasing numeric order, but loss or reordering can cause packets that open streams to arrive out of order.

-From this state, either endpoint can send a frame with the FIN flag set, which causes the stream to transition into one of the "half-closed" states.
+From the "open" state, either endpoint can send a frame with the FIN flag set, which causes the stream to transition into one of the "half-closed" states.
+This flag can be set on the frame that opens the stream, which causes the stream to immediately become "half-closed".
 An endpoint sending an FIN flag causes the stream state to become "half-closed (local)".
 An endpoint receiving a FIN flag causes the stream state to become "half-closed (remote)" once all preceding data has arrived.
 The receiving endpoint MUST NOT consider the stream state to have changed until all data has arrived.

 A RST_STREAM frame on an "open" stream causes the stream to become "half-closed".
+A stream that becomes "open" as a result of sending or receiving RST_STREAM immediately becomes "half-closed".
 Sending a RST_STREAM frame causes the stream to become "half-closed (local)"; receiving RST_STREAM causes the stream to become "half-closed (remote)".

 Any frame type that mentions a stream ID can be sent in this state.